Charles Gravier, comte de Vergennes: Marriage and recall

 However, Charles Gravier was more probably recalled because the Duc de Choiseul thought him not competent to provoke a war between Imperial Russia and the Ottomans, which Choiseul hoped for.
 Choiseul wanted to weaken the power of Russia as he believed they were becoming too strong in the Baltic Sea.
 Choiseul regarded the best way of doing that as provoking a costly war between them and the Ottomans.
 Although he thought the strategy unwise, Vergennes continuously advocated war in Constantinople by trying to convince the Ottomans that war was the only way to check Russia's rising power.

 Vergennes's marriage had taken place without the King's consent, which was a requirement for French ambassadors.
 In France Vergennes encountered strong disapproval of his marriage and was aware that he returned home in disgrace.
 In spite of his doubts, Vergennes was successful in persuading the Ottomans to declare war against Russia, and in 1768 the Russo-Turkish War broke out.
 It eventually ended in a decisive victory for the Russians, who gained new territory, and further eroded Ottoman power.
 Despite his opposition to the policy, Vergennes still took credit in France for having fulfilled his orders to provoke a war.
 During this period Vergennes and Choiseul developed a mutual dislike of each other.

 Sweden

 After Choiseul's dismissal in 1770, Vergennes was sent to Sweden with instructions to help the pro-French Hats faction with advice and money.
-The revolution of 1772 by which King Gustav III secured power (19 August 1772) was a major diplomatic triumph for France and brought to an end the Swedish Age of Liberty.
+The revolution of 1772 by which King Gustav III secured power (19 August 1772) was a major diplomatic triumph for France and brought to an end the Swedish Age of Liberty, which brought back the absolute monarchy in Sweden.